Classical Civilizations (CLCV)

 The program in Classical Civilizations is not a major.
 Courses applied toward requirements of Classical Civilizations may also be counted toward requirements that will satisfy other programs, majors, or minors.
-Successful completion of the program will be noted on the transcript and on the program for commencement exercises.

 Classical language study is not required in the program.
 However, students may apply two courses, a maximum of 6 credit hours, of Latin (or other classical language) to fulfill program requirements.
 Students are encouraged to study abroad with an approved program which offers coursework and travel opportunities related to the classical past.
 Subject to the approval of the Classical Civilizations Coordinator, coursework successfully completed while abroad may apply to program requirements.

 The Classical Civilizations program requires 18 credit hours.
 Courses are divided into two groups to ensure that students take a breadth of courses engaging in different traditions and methods of inquiry.
 A maximum of 9 credit hours may be earned in any one discipline.

 |Group A: Art, Literature, Philosophy and Religion||6|

 |Ancient Cosmology & Worldview|

 |The Historical Jesus|

 |Greek & Roman Drama|

 |Classical Political Thought|